A Transformation Perspective on Marginal and Conditional Models: Applications

 \subsection{Models for Bounded Responses}

-\cite{Chow_Heller_2006} report on a randomised two-arm clinical trial comparing a novel neck pain treatment to placebo.
-Neck pain levels of $90$ subjects were assessed at baseline, after $7$, and after $12$ weeks (complete trajectories are available for $84$ subjects) on a visual analog scale. \cite{Manuguerra_Heller_2010} proposed a mixed-effects model for such a bounded response.
+\THcite{Chow and Heller}{Chow_Heller_2006} report on a randomised two-arm clinical trial comparing a novel neck pain treatment to placebo.
+Neck pain levels of $90$ subjects were assessed at baseline, after $7$, and after $12$ weeks (complete trajectories are available for $84$ subjects) on a visual analog scale. \THcite{Manuguerra and Heller}{Manuguerra_Heller_2010} proposed a mixed-effects model for such a bounded response.
 The fixed effects are interpretable as log-odds ratios, conditional on random effects.
 The data are presented in the top panel of Figure~\ref{fig:neck_pain}.
-A transformation model (\ref{fm:tm1}) with $\pZ = \text{expit}$ featuring a transformation function $\h(\ry) = \basisy(\ry)^\top \parm$ defined in terms of a Bernstein polynomial of order six on the unit interval, and correlated random intercept and random slope terms ($\ru = (1, t)$ for times $t = 0, 7, 12$) is visualised by means of the corresponding marginal distribution functions in the bottom panel of Figure~\ref{fig:neck_pain}.
-Similar to the results reported by \cite{Manuguerra_Heller_2010}, the model highlights more severe pain in the active treatment group at baseline.
+A transformation model (\ref{fm:tm2}) with $\pZ = \expit$ featuring a transformation function $\h(\ry) = \basisy(\ry)^\top \parm$ defined by a polynomial in Bernstein form of order six on the unit interval, and correlated random intercept and random slope terms ($\ru = (1, t)$ for times $t = 0, 7, 12$ weeks) is visualised by means of the corresponding marginal distribution functions in the bottom panel of Figure~\ref{fig:neck_pain}.
+Similar to the results reported earlier \citep{Manuguerra_Heller_2010}, the model highlights more severe pain in the active treatment group at baseline.
 A positive treatment effect can be inferred after $7$ weeks which seemed to level-off when subjects were examined after $12$ weeks.
 It is important to note that these results have a marginal interpretation and that the model does not assume a specific distribution of the response, such as a Beta distribution for example.

+From the marginally interpretable transformation models, relevant quantities, like the probabilistic index, can be derived \citep[Online Appendix,][]{vign:tram}.
+In this application, the marginal probabilistic index is the probability that, for a randomly selected patient in the treatment group, the neck pain score at time $t$ is higher than the score for a subject in the placebo group randomly selected at the same time point.
+We obtain a probability of $0.72$ ($95\%$ confidence interval $[0.58; 0.83]$) at baseline, $0.29$ ($95\%$ confidence interval $[0.17; 0.43]$) after $7$ weeks and $0.38$ ($95\%$ confidence interval $[0.24; 0.54]$) after $12$ weeks.